Avoid these common mistakes in hypertrophy diets

 But you will gain more fat.

-It is better to increase your weight slowly but with quality, than to gain 10 kg in 2 months in which most of it is fat.
+It is better to increase your weight slowly but with quality, than gaining 10 kg in 2 months when most of it is fat.

 Error 5?
 Too many supplements

 Supplements are useful, and can be an asset to complement your diet and help you gain muscle mass.

 However, they are only a help, not the main one.

 If you give more importance to the supplements you use, than to the foods you eat, you have the priorities changed.

 The most important thing is food and training, not supplements.

 First, try to build a good diet and a good diet. training plan.

 Okay, now you can think of some supplements.